List of Barbie films: Barbie: Video Game Hero (2017)

-Barbie: Video Game Hero was the last Barbie film to be originally released on home video formats and broadcast on Nickelodeon in the United States.
-In this film, Barbie gets magically transported into her favorite video game.
-She befriends two characters in the game called Bella, who is a roller-skating princess, and Kris.
-The two girls work together playing level after level to defeat an evil purple virus trying to manipulate the entire game.
+The 35th entry is the final feature film in the series and the final Barbie film to be originally released on home video formats and broadcast on either Nickelodeon or any other children's television network in the United States.
+In this film, Barbie gets magically transported into her favorite video game and transforms into a roller-skating character with blonde pigtails.
+She befriends two characters in the game called Bella, who is a roller-skating princess and Kris.
+The two girls work together playing level after level to defeat an evil purple virus trying to control the entire game.

-Dreamhouse era (2017–present)

-The films in the Dreamhouse era follow the events before and after the television show, Barbie: Dreamhouse Adventures.

-Animation
+Pre- and post-Dreamhouse Adventures (2017–2025)

+From 2017 onward, Mattel took advantage of the rise of streaming media services to revamp the Barbie feature films into streaming television films and have them predominantly released on Netflix in the United States and globally, although they could be picked up by global television networks for telecast.
 Rainmaker Studios animated only one film before rebranding to Mainframe Studios.

-Distribution

-From 2017 onward, Mattel took advantage of the rise of streaming media services to revamp the Barbie feature films into streaming television films and have them predominantly released on Netflix in the United States, although they could be picked up by global television networks for telecast.
 Mattel would extend its partnership with Netflix on 21 October 2022, 4 days before the American debut of the franchise's inaugural interactive special, "Barbie: Epic Road Trip", which would also see the pre-2017 film catalog previously held by Universal made available through the service.